What to Eat in Kallang: Resident’s Best Bet

 Jalan Sultan Prawn Mee

 What to eat in Kallang is truly impressive.
 However, not all are aware of it.
 That’s why it remained to be a hidden gem in Singapore.
-With the knowledge of the must-try food places in Kallang, you can explore it.
+With the knowledge of the must-try food places in Kallang, you can explore them.
 Follow the resident’s advice for a better dining experience.
+As a licensed money lender, Cash Mart Singapore allows you to taste all the delicacies in Kallang.
+With the payday loan, you can try out all the resident’s bets on what to eat in Kallang.